Jaredy899/osutil/publish-instructions.md

    - Create a release with all binaries
    - Upload to GitHub Releases

-## Manual Release (Legacy)
+## Manual Release (Alternative)

-1. Set Cargo.toml and core/cargo.toml version
-2. Publish macutil_core
-3. Set Tui/cargo.toml core version to new version
-4. Publish macutil_tui
-5. Run GitHub release action manually
-6. Update AUR macutil
+If you need to create a release without pushing a tag, you can:

+1. Update version in `Cargo.toml` (workspace package section)
+2. Build locally: `cargo build --release`
+3. Manually create a GitHub release and upload the binary from `target/release/macutil`

 ## Version Management